 FDA requires that irradiated foods bear the international symbol for irradiation.
 Look for the Radura symbol along with the statement “Treated with radiation” or “Treated by irradiation” on the food label.
-Bulk foods, such as fruits and vegetables, are required to be individually labeled or to have a label next to the sale container.
+Bulk foods, such as fruits and vegetables, must be individually labeled or to have a label next to the sale container.
 FDA does not require that individual ingredients in multi-ingredient foods (e.g., spices) be labeled.

 [C]old pasteurization is defined as the treatment of fresh or processed foods with ionizing radiation that inactivates biological contaminants (insects, molds, parasites, or bacteria), rendering foods safe to consume and extending their storage lifetime.